Thermalization processes induced by quantum monitoring in multi-level systems: Introduction

-To our knowledge, in literature there are no works that systematically discuss how internal energy fluctuations distribute over time in a $N$-level quantum system subjected to $M$ projective quantum measurements.
+To our knowledge, in the literature there are no works that systematically discuss how internal energy fluctuations distribute over time in a $N$-level quantum system subjected to $M$ projective quantum measurements.
 Our paper aims at filling this gap, by predicting the non-equilibrium behaviour of the monitored system in the thermodynamic limits of $M$ and $N$ large, both ideally infinite.
 The projective measurements are defined by a generic Hermitian observable and separated by a not-zero time interval $\tau$.
-We will mostly consider the case in which the time intervals between subsequent measurements is randomly chosen with average $\tau$, but the obtained results do not depend on the randomness of the time interval.
+Note that, although we will mostly consider the case in which the time intervals $\tau$ are randomly chosen with average value $\tau$, the obtained results do not depend on the randomness in such time intervals.

 The paper is structured as follows.
-In Sec.\,\ref{sec2} we describe the non-equilibrium dynamics to which a monitored $N$-level quantum system is subjected, while in Secs.\,\ref{sec:large_M_limit} and \ref{sec4} the asymptotic behaviour of the quantum system dynamics, as well as of the its heat statistics, are analysed in the thermodynamics limit of a large (ideally infinite) number of intermediate projective measurements.
+In Sec.\,\ref{sec2} we describe the non-equilibrium dynamics to which a monitored $N$-level quantum system is subjected, while in Sec.\,\ref{sec:large_M_limit} the asymptotic behaviour of the quantum system dynamics, as well as of the its heat statistics, are analysed in the thermodynamics limit of a large (ideally infinite) number of intermediate projective measurements.
 In such a limit, ITT can occur.
-Exceptions to ITT are then addressed in Sec.\,\ref{sec:excep}, while in Sec.\,\ref{sec:large} we show results in the thermodynamic limit of $N$ large.
-An example of incomplete thermalization is presented in Sec.\,\ref{sec:inc}.
-Finally, conclusions are discussed in Sec.\,\ref{sec:concl}.
+Exceptions to ITT are then addressed in Sec.\,\ref{sec:excep}, while in Sec.\,\ref{sec:spin_s_systems} our theoretical findings are tested on a spin-$s$ particle in a magnetic field.
+Then, in Sec.\,\ref{sec:large} we show results in the thermodynamic limit of $N$ large, and an example of partial thermalization in a rotating two-dimensional gas is discussed in Sec.\,\ref{sec:inc}.
+Finally, our conclusions are presented in Sec.\,\ref{sec:concl}.